ajslater/codex/README.md

 ## <a name="out-of-scope">🚫 Out of Scope</a>

-- I have no intention of making this an eBook reader like [Ubooquity](https://vaemendis.net/ubooquity/).
+- I have no intention of making this an eBook reader.
-- I am not interested in this becoming a sophisticated comic manager like [Mylar](https://github.com/mylar3/mylar3).
-I have also come to the conclusion that metadata editing belongs in a manager and not in a reader like Codex.
+- I think metadata editing would be better placed in a comic manager than a reader.

 ## <a name="alternatives-to-codex">📚Alternatives</a>

 - [Komga](https://komga.org/) has light metadata editing.
 - [Kavita](https://www.kavitareader.com/) has light metadata filtering/editing and supports comics and eBooks.
-- [Ubooquity](https://vaemendis.net/ubooquity/) is a good looking comic webserver.
-It also reads eBooks.
+- [Ubooquity](https://vaemendis.net/ubooquity/) reads both comics and eBooks.
 - [Mylar](https://github.com/mylar3/mylar3) is the best comic book manager which also has a built in reader.
 - [Comictagger](https://github.com/comictagger/comictagger) seems to be the best comic metadata editor.
 It comes with a powerful command line and useful desktop GUI.